jkulton/www/README.md

 touch ~/.www
 ```

 3. Add a JSON object to the file.
-Each key should be the name of your bookmark, and each value should be the URL.
+Each key should be the name of your bookmark, and each value the URL.

 ```sh
 echo '{\n  "gh": "https://github.com/"\n}' >> ~/.www